Scene Kids of the Rio Grande Valley pays homage to the subcultures nestled in Brownsville, a town located near the

-of Texas with Mexico, and the unique hairstyles that emerge from it.
-One hairstylist in particular--Draven--dominates the scene.
+border of Texas with Mexico, and the unique hairstyles that emerge from it.
+One hairstylist in particular--Draven--dominates

+the scene.
 The first time I saw one of Draven’s haircuts in the wild was at Baby Arcade, a small clothing shop in McAllen, Texas.
-The employee

 I’m fascinated by this intersection between hairstyles reminiscent of iconic silhouettes from Japan’s Visual Kei

-or Shamate in Southern China and those rooted in Mexican emo culture--so influential that their legacy has gone viral
+or Shamate (杀马特) in Southern China and those rooted in Mexican emo culture--so influential that their legacy has gone

-(see #ParaRecordar: El día en que emos se enfrentaron a punketos en la Glorieta de Insurgentes on Youtube).
-I associate
+viral (see #ParaRecordar: El día en que emos se enfrentaron a punketos en la Glorieta de Insurgentes on Youtube).

-many of these hair shapes and patterns with East Asia as a result of my proximity to its subcultures, and to see them
+I associate many of these hair shapes and patterns with East Asia as a result of my proximity to its subcultures, and to

 Not only am I intrigued by the narrative itself, I believe Draven deserves great attention for the construction